cs0320-f25/typescript-csv-vivianwangg/README.md

 - #### 3.
 Overall experience, Bugs encountered and resolved
   This sprint differed from prior programming assignments as it is the first assignment I've done in Typescript and first time working with the concept of a parser.
+In particular, I was unsure of what the return type of my parser function should be and how to implement it in a way that is consistent with the original tests from task A. I solved this issue by talking with peers/TAs in collab hours.
 There was definitely a learning curve but I feel more comfortable with these topics now.

 #### Errors/Bugs:

-I encountered bugs/errors with syntax and types.
-In particular, I was unsure of what the return type of my parser function should be and how to implement it in a way that is consistent with the original tests from task A. I solved this issue by talking with peers/TAs in collab hours.
+There are still existing errors in this parser that violate the user stories from task B. For instance, under the current implementation, having commas in a quoted field will not parse correctly.

 #### Tests: